Why are clinical trials important?

 - finding ways to diagnose pancreatic cancer at an earlier stage

-- finding better ways of giving existing treatments – for example, combining different chemotherapy drugs or giving combinations in different ways
+- finding better ways of giving existing treatments – for example, combining different chemotherapy drugs or giving drug combinations in different ways

 - testing new treatments